Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5THxL1hH6GI.md

 # [June 29th, 2021 Livestream](../2021-06-29.md)
 ## Q&A: How can I play with a friend, Epic/Steam?
 https://www.youtube.com/watch?v=5THxL1hH6GI
-This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: Is it possible Steam Multiplayer with Epic?](./yt-0BJijGAInLU.md) [https://www.youtube.com/watch?v=0BJijGAInLU](https://www.youtube.com/watch?v=0BJijGAInLU)
+This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: Is the Epic version compatible to play with Steam?](./yt-A4OHQfv5JK4.md) [https://www.youtube.com/watch?v=A4OHQfv5JK4](https://www.youtube.com/watch?v=A4OHQfv5JK4)

 ### Topics